-Welcome to My Diary of a Foodie where I share with you the recipes, reflections and insights that have nourished, guided and fed me along my journey towards health and purpose.
-I hope that you enjoy this space as you allow yourself to be nourished!
+Welcome to My Diary of a Foodie where I share with you the recipes, reflections and insights that have nourished, guided and fed me along my life journey.

-You will find healthy, delicious recipes which you can use as a basis to make your own wonderful creations.
-I cook and bake primarily with organic ingredients, and locally grown fruits and vegetables when possible.
-All of the recipes included in this blog are without dairy, or meat.
-To read more about me, click here!
+You will find delicious recipes which you can use as a basis to make your own wonderful creations.
+I cook and bake primarily with organic ingredients, whole foods and non-refined products.
+So enjoy and be nourished!